JustWhit3/osmanip/README.md

 - Add option to display axes.
 - Extend the 2D terminal-graphics to 3D.

-**System features**
+**Other**

-- Benchmarking and other studies with respect to similar libraries.
+- Benchmarking and other studies with respect to similar libraries (already in progress [here](https://github.com/JustWhit3/osmanip/tree/main/studies/benchmarking)).
+- Add a wiki section for `output_redirector`.
+- Add port to vcpkg.
+- Add support to C++20/23 features.

 ## List of know projects which use this library